Migratory Shorebird Use of the Maine Coast

 The two most critical factors in determining shorebird distribution are feeding areas with high densities of invertebrates and suitable roosting areas in close proximity to feeding areas for sleeping and preening.
 Shorebirds need both feeding and roosting areas [there are few locations along the southward migration path that provide adequate food resources] in conjunction with nearby suitable roosting sites at the appropriate time to meet energy requirements.

-Banding studies indicate that shorebirds exhibit extreme fidelity to traditional staging areas.
-Maine shorebirds stage only in Maine.
-More specifically, Casco Bay birds stage only in Casco Bay; Cobscook Bay birds stage only in Cobscook Bay.
+Banding studies and recent telemetry studies conducted in Maine indicate that shorebirds exhibit extreme fidelity to traditional staging areas (MDIFW unpublished data).
 If habitats are degraded from development, pollution, or disturbance, birds do not readily relocate to new areas.
 If traditional staging areas are not adequately protected and become unsuitable, these transoceanic migrants cannot obtain the energy reserves needed to complete their migration to the wintering grounds and survive to the following breeding season.

 Shorebird Feeding Areas